voxeet/android_promise/README.md

 Note that it is the best practice to manage the execution flow using `error(<ErrorPromise>)` to be sure to grab any issues the Promise resolution could throw !

+those following methods exists to resolve :

+- resolve(Promise)

+  post a new promise to resolve

+- resolve(PromiseInOut)

+  post a promise chained to resolve

+- resolve(value)

+  post a value as a ... result to the next

 Example :
 ```
     new Promise<String>(new PromiseSolver<String>() {